-Here Are The Reasons Why I Date People I Need To “Fix” or “Save”…
+Here Are The Reasons Why You May be Dating People You Need To “Fix” or “Save”…

 Either, you are this woman or you know this woman.
-If you are this woman you think, “why do I always attract the same type of boys??”
+If you are this woman you think, “why do I always attract the same type of guys??”
 If you know this woman you think, “she has horrible taste in men!”
 I was this woman so I have a bit of insight after a lot of self-reflection and reading up on subjects relating to relational issues.
 Maybe you’ll see some of these same things in your own life… Hope it helps!

-I had very low self-worth.
+- I had very low self-worth.
 I was rejected as a child because of the alcoholism and the extra attention my parent needed because of their own issues which left me feeling unimportant and unsupported.
 Both parents were too busy with the addiction and codependency that they weren’t able to fulfill my emotional needs as a child.
 This led to depression and very low self-worth.
 I felt completely worthless and treated myself as if I were.

-I used relationships to feel like I had purpose and worth.
+- I used relationships to feel like I had purpose and worth.
 I wanted to be the girl he changed for.
 I wanted to be the “better half.”
 I (subliminally) wanted to be his god, his savior, his everything because that would mean I was special and worthy.
 I needed to prove to myself that I was worth something.
 Again, this directly relates to my low self-worth and trying to fill that emotional void from childhood.

 - I couldn’t be with a healthy person because I wasn’t healthy.
-In order to be in a healthy relationship with a healthy person we need to be healthy ourselves.
+In order to be in a healthy relationship with a healthy person, we need to be healthy ourselves.
 I was attracted to men with issues because I had my own issues.
 I struggled with my very own codependency.
 I didn’t know what it meant to be responsible for only myself and responsible TO others… not FOR them.
 The complete lack of boundaries made me more focused and controlled by other people’s feelings than even recognizing my own.

 - I was codependent.
 What does that mean?
-It’s something I have learned and studied deeply; this is what codependence is: Belonging to a dysfunctional, one sided relationship where we enable another person to maintain their irresponsible, addictive, or underachieving behavior.
+It’s something I have learned and studied deeply; this is what codependence is: Belonging to a dysfunctional, one-sided relationship where we enable another person to maintain their irresponsible, addictive, or underachieving behavior.
 We don’t allow irresponsible people to live with consequences, we’re too busy trying to fix and save with the end goal of being loved for these things we do.

 If you struggle with codependency you find it hard to identify your own feelings but are always aware of the feelings around you.
 You sacrifice your own well being to fill the emotional and self-esteem needs of a dysfunctional person.
 You use manipulation to keep the love of another person and to avoid rejection.
 You can be controlling, sometimes in a subtle way.
 You struggle with having healthy boundaries or don’t know what boundaries are.